ZTE Releases New Hero Blade V40 Series Featuring Four New Models

 - ZTCOY

-SHENZHEN, China, Feb.
-28, 2022 /CNW/ -- ZTE Corporation (0763.HK / 000063.SZ), a major international provider of telecommunications, enterprise and consumer technology solutions for the mobile internet, released the new ZTE Blade V40 series at the Mobile World Congress 2022 (MWC 2022) on February 28, 2022, local time in Barcelona.
+SHENZHEN, China, March 1, 2022 /PRNewswire/ -- ZTE Corporation (0763.HK / 000063.SZ), a major international provider of telecommunications, enterprise and consumer technology solutions for the mobile internet, released the new ZTE Blade V40 series at the Mobile World Congress 2022 (MWC 2022) on February 28, 2022, local time in Barcelona.
 The exciting new hero series includes ZTE Blade V40 5G, ZTE Blade V40 Pro, ZTE Blade V40, and ZTE Blade V40 Vita.
 With a diversified configuration and ultra-strong performance, these four remarkable models deservedly attracted a lot of attention.

 ZTE Blade V40 5G, Equipped with 5G Super Antenna 3.0 is Surely Faster, More Stable, and Much Smarter